 Will there be any mess downstairs?

-With a modular loft conversion, it is always about minimising the impact on the client.
-When the new stairs are installed there will be some disruption, however this will last a matter of days rather than weeks.
+With a modular loft conversion, the emphasis is always on minimising the impact on our clients.
+When the new stairs are installed there will be some disruption below loft level, however this will last a matter of days rather than weeks.
+During the vast majority of the project, your loft will be accessed externally, and all building work will be confined to the loft level.

 Yes, you will still get a comprehensive structural guarantee as well as an insurance backed guarantee and deposit protection.